Accessibility for Ontarians with Disabilities (AODA)

-Jones is committed to providing full accessible telephone service to our customers and other parties.
+Jones is committed to providing fully accessible telephone service to our customers and other parties.
 We will train staff to communicate clearly over the telephone.
 Upon request, we will offer to communicate with customers by e-mail if telephone communication is not suitable to their communication needs or is not available.

 Jones is committed to serving persons with disabilities who use assistive devices.
 We will ensure that colleagues are trained and familiar with various assistive devices that may be used by persons with disabilities while accessing our facilities.

 Jones is committed to providing accessible invoices to all our customers.
 Upon request, invoices will be provided in the following formats: hard copy, large print and e-mail.
 We will answer any questions customers may have about the content of the invoice by telephone or email.